occopus/docs/sphinx/source/user-doc-createinfra.rst

     Optional in case the network type is "private".
 Name of the virtual network to use for the container.
 If not specified, the Azure ACI resource plugin will allocate a virtual network.
   ``subnet_name``
     Optional in case the network type is "private".
 The name of the subnet to use for the container.
 If not specified, the Azure ACI resource plugin will allocate a subnet.
+  ``ports``
+    The list of ports to be exposed from the container.
+This is required to have at least one element defined (e.g. 8080).

 CloudBroker
 ^^^^^^^^^^^